Lumen GI and Reflections feedback thread

 r.Lumen.ScreenProbeGather.Temporal.MaxFramesAccumulated 25

-Almost fine for fast motion except salt and pepper aliasing on anything newly disincluded or objects in the distance that get shaken up by camera jogging movement.
+Almost fine for fast motion except salt and pepper aliasing on anything newly disoccluded or objects in the distance that get shaken up by camera jogging movement.
 Either work on detecting these area’s and force computations on resolving them quicker or denoise it better with something effective against salt and pepper (such as FXAA of all things, you’ll notice it).
 Or just implement a good fallback interpolation.

 EDIT(hardware)

 Hardware: Desktop 3060 at native 1080p, this is a 13 teraflop machine and I have 3 instances of faster/more stable GI that run great on this hardware.
-It’s also not that far from 9th gen and NO, PS5 pro is not target and should not be target since everything on base ps5 looks like temporal SLOP or runs at a resolution so high gameplay takes a massive hit in standards that should be set by now
+It’s also not that far from 9th gen and no PS5 pro is not target and should not be target since everything on base ps5 looks like temporal SLOP or runs at a resolution so high gameplay takes a massive hit in standards that should be set by now

 @Daniel_Wright @Krzysztof.N